 The motion is not supported by more than 50% of all eligible directors casting a vote in each quadrant.

-The Chairman of the Board of Directors appoints a committee of the Board to review the action to determine if greater consensus can be achieved.
+The Chairman of the Board of Directors appoints a committee of the Board including members not in favor of the motion to review the action to determine if greater consensus can be achieved.

 The appointed committee does not recommend an alternative to the proposed action within 30 days of the appointment.
-The inaction is presented to the Board and a vote is taken to rescind the original action.
+The inaction is presented to the Board and a vote is taken to reaffirm the original action.

-The vote to rescind the original action is not adopted or approved pursuant to Article V, Section 6 of the Certificate.
+The vote to reaffirm the original action is adopted or approved pursuant to Article V, Section 6 of the Certificate.

 The action adopted or approved during the previous Board meeting is deemed final.

-The vote to rescind the original action is adopted or approved pursuant to Article V, Section 6 of the Certificate.
+The vote to reaffirm the original action is not adopted or approved pursuant to Article V, Section 6 of the Certificate.

 The original action adopted or approved during the previous Board meeting shall be deemed moot and rescinded.